 The requirement to report a conviction or deferred adjudication applies to major traffic offenses (e.g. operating under the influence of an intoxicant or other drug, reckless driving, operating after suspension/revocation, failure to report an accident, refusal to take a breath test).
-Minor traffic offenses (e.g. non-moving violations, failure to yield, failure to obey a traffic signal, unattended vehicle, illegal parking) do not need to be reported.
-However, if an employee drives or operates a District vehicle or piece of mobile equipment or transports students or staff in any vehicle they must report any moving violation or other serious offense traffic offense, moving or not (e.g. operating under the influence of an intoxicant or other drug, reckless driving, operating after suspension/revocation, failure to report an accident, refusal to take a breath test).
+Minor traffic offenses (e.g. non-moving violations, speeding, failure to yield, failure to obey a traffic signal, unattended vehicle, illegal parking) do not need to be reported.
+However, if an employee drives or operates a

+District vehicle or piece of mobile equipment or transports students or staff, other than the staff member's own family, in any vehicle they must report any traffic offense (not including parking tickets).